mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

 # February 23rd, 2024
 Michelle:
-- Found out that Selenium supports
+- Found out that Selenium does an automated browser and can find elements/keys in an HTML to directly enter information
+- Used Pandas to read in the CSV file
+- Had trouble figuring out how to rewrite the CSV file to output the correct status

 # February 24th, 2024
+Michelle:
+-

 # February 25th, 2024
 Joe: